alexdesousa/alexdesousa.github.io/_posts/2019-07-08-yggdrasil-postgresql-notifications.md

 One thing I really like about PostgreSQL is its notifications via `pg_notify`.
-This feature is very useful when trying to get real-time notifications for certain changes in our databases.
+This feature is very useful when trying to get real-time notifications for certain changes in databases.

-## PostgreSQL Notifications
+## PostgreSQL notifications

 Creating notifications in PostgreSQL is very easy e.g: